Saurabhsz/Best-Discord-Bot/README.md

 ## License

-Egglord is licensed under the Apache license.
+Bot is licensed under the Apache license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.